 Drift fishing for steelhead is an effective method that I will use in certain types of water.
-Drift fishing for steelhead is similar to what some anglers will call bottom bouncing except that drift fishing works in bigger and deeper rivers.
+Drift fishing is similar to what some anglers will call bottom bouncing except that drift fishing works in bigger and deeper rivers.

 Drift fishing for steelhead means casting out your bait with only enough weight that will sink your bait to the bottom while still allowing the bait to drift and bounce naturally along the bottom.
 Drift fishing allows you to fish far away from you and allows you to fish very deep if you need to.

 In this article, I will discuss the best setups and the methods used to effectively do drift fishing for steelhead in all types of rivers.
 I will also discuss the best baits and the best types of water to use when drift fishing.